 Advanced Simulator Authority

 Some games require enhanced security against cheating or player griefing.
-This is done by giving authoritative privileges to only.
+This is done by giving authoritative privileges to Simulators only.

-In the Project Settings section of the under Advanced Authority Config, you can select which Host Authority features are enabled for Rooms and Worlds separately, under Rooms Host Authority and Worlds Host Authority.
+In the Project Settings section of the Online Dashboard under Advanced Authority Config, you can select which Host Authority features are enabled for Rooms and Worlds separately, under Rooms Host Authority and Worlds Host Authority.

 parameter should be passed into the command with comma-separated dash-cased-enabled features names.